 Why ‘Blue Knot’ Day?

-The tangled knot symbolises the complexity of childhood trauma, with blue representing the colour of the sky and a clear blue sky providing the space for new possibilities.
+The tangled knot in the Blue Knot logo symbolises the complexity of complex trauma, with blue representing the colour of the sky and a clear blue sky providing the space for new possibilities.

 There are plenty of ways to get involved and we have lots of resources to help make your event and fundraising efforts a success.
 Here are some ways that you can get involved and show your support:

 - By holding an event in your workplace or community

 - By Fundraising on behalf of Blue Knot Foundation

 If you intend to fundraise or hold an event for Blue Knot Foundation through Blue Knot Day, please ensure you read our Event and Fundraising Kit